seqcode/miniMDS/README.md

 ``plotting.plot_cluster_gif(cluster, outname, color=(1,0,0), radius=None, increment=10)``

-Shorter increments will lead to a smoother gif.
+A smaller value of _increment_ will lead to a smoother gif.

 Multiple clusters can also be plotted in a single gif:

 ``plotting.plot_clusters_gif(clusters, outname, colors=default_colors, radius=None, increment=10)``

+test